t-mart/timmart.in/_posts/2014-11-09-is-this-my-site.markdown

 A while ago, I had my PGP key published on an unsecured site of mine.
-A friend quickly told me this was a problem: Without [TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security) in place, the content on my site (including a PGP key) is not guaranteed to
+A friend quickly told me this was a problem: Without [TLS](http://en.wikipedia.org/wiki/Transport_Layer_Security) in place, the content on my site, including a PGP key, is not guaranteed to
 have:

 <dl>